Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Conclusion

 \subsection{Related work}

 There are of course multiple other approaches to the efficient evaluation of effect handlers.
-From OCaml 5~\cite{multicore,10.1145/3453483.3454039} onwards, effect handlers are available natively through an efficient runtime representation.
-As the main purpose for introducing handlers into OCaml was the support for various concurrency scheduling strategies, the implementation if focused on efficiency of single-shot handlers, i.e. ones where a continuation is called at most once.
+From OCaml 5~\cite{DBLP:conf/pldi/Sivaramakrishnan21} onwards, effect handlers are available natively through an efficient runtime representation.
+As the main purpose for introducing handlers into OCaml was the support for various concurrency scheduling strategies, the implementation is focused on efficiency of single-shot handlers, i.e. ones where a continuation is called at most once.
 In this respect, our approach is agnostic and supports efficient compilation of arbitrary handlers.

-Effect-aware compilation is also featured in Koka~\cite{DBLP:journals/corr/Leijen14} that, in addition to an efficient runtime, uses a row-based effect system to determine which functions are pure and do not require a CPS translation~\cite{koka2017}.
-In contrast to the subtyping approach we use, row-based effect systems can suffer from the \emph{poisoning problem}~\cite{DBLP:conf/popl/WansbroughJ99}, where unification propagates effectful annotations even into pure parts of the program.
-In order to speed up the search for the appropriate encompassing handler, Koka uses \emph{evidence passing}, where a vector of active handlers is passed around to operations at runtime~\cite{xie2021generalized}.
-Similar evidence is determined at compile time in Effekt~\cite{10.1145/3428194}, which enforces lexical scoping of handlers~\cite{10.1145/3408975, 10.1145/3519939.3523710} at the slight cost of losing full polymorphism.
+Effect-aware compilation is also featured in Koka~\cite{DBLP:journals/corr/Leijen14} that, in addition to an efficient runtime, uses a row-based effect system to determine which functions are pure and do not require a CPS translation~\cite{DBLP:conf/popl/Leijen17}.
+In order to speed up the search for the appropriate encompassing handler, Koka uses \emph{evidence passing}, where a vector of active handlers is passed around to operations at runtime~\cite{DBLP:journals/pacmpl/XieL21}.
+Similar evidence is determined at compile time in Effekt~\cite{DBLP:journals/pacmpl/BrachthauserSO20}, which enforces lexical scoping of handlers~\cite{DBLP:journals/pacmpl/SchusterBO20, DBLP:conf/pldi/SchusterB0O22} at the slight cost of losing full polymorphism.
+It would also be interesting if this approach, which features \emph{subregion evidence}~\cite{DBLP:journals/pacmpl/MullerSSOB23}, a form of explicit subeffecting witnesses, fits into our simplification framework and could benefit from it in any way.

-Work on simplifying both constraints and explicit coercions is vast~\cite{fuh1990type,trifonov1996subtyping,10.1145/224164.224203}, and uses similar techniques as we do: reduction of constraints where structural subtyping applies, followed by removal of loops, parallel edges, and cycles to obtain a DAG.
-Finally, additional context-specific simplifications are applied.
+Another promising venue on the topic of algebraic effects is that of \emph{lift coercions}~\cite{DBLP:journals/pacmpl/BiernackiPPS18,DBLP:journals/pacmpl/BiernackiPPS19,DBLP:journals/pacmpl/XieCIL22,DBLP:journals/pacmpl/YoshiokaSI24}, which enable modular code by explicitly marking operations that should not be handled, thereby preventing their unintentional capture by external handlers.
+Similar to our subtyping coercions, lift coercions are explicit coercions between different effects, and it would be interesting to see how much they impact the performance and if our approach could simplify them.

+Looking at constraint simplification more generally, the existing literature is vast~\cite{DBLP:journals/tcs/FuhM90,DBLP:conf/sas/TrifonovS96,DBLP:conf/fpca/HengleinR95}, and uses similar techniques as we do: canonising constraints into a graph, followed by graph reduction and context-specific simplifications.
+It would be interesting to explore whether bridge compression or our framework of substitutions, coercion families, and complete phases offers any new insights.